WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Emergent-Love.md

 There might be more, it's just to give an idea.
 In addition, it heavily depends on psychotype, remember, everyone has its own ability to love, so we can imagine the love factor's influences on our feelings is variable too.

-Because romantic love is the most influent of all, it'd be nice to know if it has any unique interactions with the love factor.
+As romantic love is the most influent of all, it'd be nice to know if it has any unique interactions with the love factor.
 Is it special because it has the strongest interactions between the love factor and our feelings?
 Or is it because it involves unique ingredients, like [limerence](https://en.wikipedia.org/wiki/Limerence)?

 Another interesting area of study would be the relationship between this love factor and relatives of love, like admiration, obsession or passion.
 Are they the result of other factors that influence our feelings as well?
 Or are they influenced themselves by the love factor?